-Arthur A. Ciocca ’59 founder and chairman emeritus of the Wine Group, Inc., is passionate about entrepreneurship and about Holy Cross.
-He describes entrepreneurs as “people who have a vision and creativity and who are willing to venture out of the comfort zone and take risks in order to add value.”
+Arthur A. Ciocca ’59 founder and chairman emeritus of the Wine Group, Inc., was passionate about entrepreneurship and about Holy Cross.
+He described entrepreneurs as “people who have a vision and creativity and who are willing to venture out of the comfort zone and take risks in order to add value.”

 Believing that Holy Cross students — no matter what their field of study — can bring their rigorous liberal arts and Jesuit experiences to the world of business and entrepreneurship, he helped found the Carlyse and Arthur A. Ciocca '59 Center for Business, Ethics, and Society (formerly the Ciocca Office of Entrepreneurial Studies).
 Plus, with Holy Cross’ mission-driven emphasis on working for the greater good, he believed Holy Cross students will engage themselves in business ventures with an ethical perspective.